ashwathr1008/LLM-biologist-prompt-library/Experimental-Design.md

     * "What are the differences in tests needed to validate a new lab-developed test as compared to an existing assay"
     * "What is the expected Limit of Detection for the most commonly used [Insert test here] assays?"
     * "What would be a suitable comparator assay for verifying an equivalent [Insert test here] assay?"
+    * "Propose an experimental approach to validate a computational model predicting drug-target interactions in silico."
 11. Placebo Effects
     * "Discuss strategies to control for placebo effects in a clinical trial."
 12. Addressing Confounding Variables